conmeehan/conmeehan.github.io/PathogenDataCourse/GenomicEpiTyping.md

 key: page-PlasmodiumGenomics
 ---

-* This tutorial outlines the basics concepts in *Plasmodium* genomics, specifically in relation to detecting drug resistance *Please note that this is a rapidly evolving field and one currently with limited easy to use bioinformatics approaches.
-The slides and worksheets here are only meant to serve as examples of approaches which need constant updating and checking.
-* Much to the material provided on this page was generated from material generously provided by [Dr. Eline Kattenberg, Institute of Tropical Medicine, Belgium](https://research.itg.be/en/persons/johanna-helena-kattenberg)
+* This tutorial outlines the basics concepts in undertaking clustering and typing of bacterial strains

 ## Learning outcomes

-* Classify Plasmodium species, specifically those that infect humans
-* Describe the genetic structure of Plasmodium across the three structures
-* Compare amplicon and genome sequencing approaches
+* State the different levels at which bacterial typing occurs
+* Explain the basis of ANI and MLST for species and strain typing
+* State the differences between MLST and cgMLST in terms of resolution and use
-* Describe linkage disequilibrium and its uses in Plasmodium epidemiology
+* Recognise MinHash and MST approaches for genomic epidemiology
-* Recognise the key genes involved in Plasmodium drug resistance
-* State the primary data types and computational approaches for determining Plasmodium population structure
+* Implement the MLST and PopPUNK tools for undertaking typing and clustering
-* Run simple analysis of WGS data using malaria-profiler

 ## Prerequisites

 * It is recommended that you have [Notepad++ (Windows)](https://notepad-plus-plus.org/downloads/) or [BBEdit (Mac)](https://www.barebones.com/products/bbedit/) for viewing fasta files; most linux default editors can do this.
-* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming), [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) and [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/Worksheets/CondaInstallAndUse) tutorials if you are going to do the Malaria-profiler worksheet.
+* It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming), [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) and [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/Worksheets/CondaInstallAndUse) tutorials if you are going to do the UNIX-based worksheets.

 ## Approximate time to finish tutorial
 * Lecture: 30 mins
-* Tutorials: 20 mins
+* Tutorials: 30 mins
 * Pre/post surveys: 10 minutes

 ## Order of tutorial